ZacharyPax/WatchtowerStack/README.md

 ---
 ### Introduction

 Welcome to the repository for the Watchtower Stack.
-This repository contains configuration files, scripts, code, and other essential information for the Watchtower Stack, a robust hardware server cluster powered by the Linux-based, free, and open-source hypervisor, Proxmox Virtual Environment.
+This repository contains configuration files, scripts, code, and other essential information for the Watchtower Stack, a robust hardware server cluster powered by the Linux-based, free/libre, and open-source hypervisor, Proxmox Virtual Environment.

 ### Overview